CharSV5/CV/README.md

 ## Charlene Bastians

-I am a software developer trained at Makers Academy, during my time at Makers, I developed a good understanding of how to build full stack apps using Ruby and Javascript, I am looking for full stack or front end jobs.
+I am a software developer trained at Makers Academy.
+During my time at Makers I developed a good understanding of how to build full stack apps using Ruby and Javascript.
+I thoroughly enjoy programming as it lets me be both creative and analytical.
+I am looking for full stack or front end jobs.
 <!---
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
  --->